SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 ```

-Now, whoever reuses this widget can parameterize it with a block that will be executed whenever the selected item is changed.
+Now, whoever reuses this widget can parameterize it with a block that will be executed whenever the selection changes.

 ### Combining two basic presenters into a reusable UI